-- Jane McGonigal, “Gaming Can Make a Better World.”
+(Strongly recommended, but not required) Viewing due: Jane McGonigal, “Gaming Can Make a Better World.”
 TED talk.
 February 2010.
-This is a 20 minute talk – please watch it till the end.

 Miscellaneous (Important) – Below are your “teams” for Monday’s class activity.
 Try to wear your team colors to class to show some team spirit:

 You have TWO minor assignments due by noon on Tuesday,

 - Go to our Research Topic Google Doc, and list the prospective research topic idea.
 As you decide what topic to list, consider the feasibility of the topic you’re suggesting (can you find sources on it?) and phrase your topic description in a way that would make it clear for a non-gaming audience (for instance, write out “downloadable content” instead of DLC or first-person shooter instead of FPS so that a general, non-gaming audience can understand).
 Email me if you have any questions!

 - Then use Searchworks to search for a text on your proposed research topic (to show that you watched it and know how to use Searchworks) and find at least one citation that in some way relates to your topic

 - KEY STEP: Following the instructions on the video, send the citation THROUGH SEARCHWORKS to both me (alfano@) and our librarian, Felicia (felicias@).
 In the “MESSAGE” field that pops up when you send through Searchworks, please write a brief note about what topic you think you might work on for your research-based argument.
 NOTE – just sending us the citation through email doesn’t count.
 Please follow the instructions on the video about sending the citation through Searchworks.